 State your research question.

 Are physical measurements taken at intertidal fish passage structures in western Washington a good surrogate for more-extensive habitat measurements, to help determine fish barrier status?

+Subquestions:

+X# Passable culverts X# nonpassable culverts

+Does relation of culvert position to mean high matter?

+Does location of tidal flux matter?
+Coast vs north Puget sound vs south Puget sound

+Does basin size of stream matter?

+Does slope over stream US and DS matter?

 Situate your research problem within the relevant literature.
 What is the theoretical and/or practical framework of your research problem?

 The practical framework of my research problem is the importance of fish passage for salmon in the Pacific Northwest.
 Pacific salmon are a keystone species in Washington state, providing cultural, economic, and ecological growth for people and the environment.
-Since human growth and development in the state, roads and railroads have crossed many salmon streams, causing disconnections and blockages for salmon migrations (Turner & Lewis, 1996) (cite?).
-As a result, research into culvert assessments and replacements for fish passage, and implications for management has been conducted by a variety of investigators and agencies (Greene & Hall, 2017) (citations).
-However, there is still limited knowledge of the affects of tidally influencedl restrict culverts on fish passage and specifically juvenile behavior in intertidal rearing systems(Greene & Hall, 2017).
-(R. J. Barnard, Yokers, Nagygyor, & Quinn, 2015; Kemp & O’Hanley, 2010)
+Since human growth and development in the state, roads and railroads have crossed many salmon streams, causing disconnections and blockages for salmon migrations (Turner & Lewis, 1996).
+As a result, research into culvert assessments and replacements for fish passage, and implications for management has been conducted by a variety of investigators and agencies (Greene & Hall, 2017).
+However, there is still limited knowledge of the effects of tidally influenced restrict culverts on fish passage and specifically juvenile behavior in intertidal rearing systems(Greene & Hall, 2017).

+Work is currently being done by WDFW to assess the barrier status of stream culverts.
+The theoretical framework consists of methods developed by Washington Department of Fish and Wildlife, Fish Passage and Surface Water Diversion Screening Assessment and Prioritization Manual.
+These methods were developed by using models, such as FishXing, and surrogate physical culvert measurements to predict velocity and depth of water through the culverts, as well as culvert water outfalls that are known barriers to salmon.
+Research in alluvial riverine systems has found that water crossing structures, such as culverts, can inhibit fish passage by creating vertical drops, shallow water, and/or increased velocity around the structure (R. Barnard, Yokers, Nagygyor, & Quinn, 2013).
+Structure length, slope, texture, and volume capacity can increase stream velocity, reduce water depth, (Dane, 1978; Kemp & O’Hanley, 2010; Larinier, 2002), and inhibit fish migration through the structure (Larinier, 2002).
+A structures physical dimensions and roughness can create habitat disconnection and inhibit fish movement through the structure; thus Washington state has design guidelines for culvert design to improve fish passage (R. J. Barnard, Yokers, Nagygyor, & Quinn, 2015; Kemp & O’Hanley, 2010).

+Velocity, depth, and surface water drop measurements through structures are compared against salmon swimming and leaping capabilities (Slaney, P.A; Zaldokas, 1997) to determine passability of the structure.
+Salmon swimming and leaping capabilities have been measured by snorkel surveys, pit tagging and tracking salmon movement, and mark and recapture (R. J. Barnard et al., 2015; Connor & Pflug, 2004; Hoffman & Dunham, n.d.; Kahler & Quinn, 1998).
+Habitat assessments are performed above and below culverts to determine the habitat type and quality for salmonid use to prioritize removing any culvert barriers that are keeping salmon from migrating to these habitats.

 Explain the significance of this research problem.
 Why is this research important?
 What are the potential contributions of your work?
 How might your work advance scholarship?